Troubleshooting

 Step 4

-In the Actions pane on the right, click Remove to remove all the unused objects you selected in CDO.
+In the Actions pane on the right, click Remove to remove all the unused objects you selected in Security Cloud Control.
 You can remove 99 objects at a time.

 Step 5